Charles J. Timmes

-Charles J Timmes (July 18, 1907 – October 20, 1990) was a United States Army Major General and chief of the Military Assistance Advisory Group in the early 1960s.
+Charles John Timmes (July 18, 1907 – October 20, 1990) was a United States Army Major General and chief of the Military Assistance Advisory Group in the early 1960s.

 Early life and education

 Timmes was born in Innsbruck, Austro-Hungarian Empire where his father, an American medical doctor was pursuing advanced studies.
 His family returned to the United States, living in New York City.
 Timmes attended Fordham University, graduating with a law degree in 1932 and practiced as a lawyer in New York for the next seven years.

 Career

 Timmes was called to active duty in 1939.